--I was on a high dosage of painkillers but now I don’t take any, and I am not in pain.
+-I was on a high dosage of painkillers but now I don’t take any at all.

 There are ups and downs in any rehabilitation.
-It was hard last Autumn when I just couldn’t bend my knee enough but I persevered and achieved the improvement I wanted.
+It was hard last Autumn when I couldn’t bend my knee enough but I persevered and achieved the improvement I wanted.
 Having shingles was a horrible start to the New Year and I lost some of the fitness I’d gained and some opportunities.
-But I was so lucky with the support I had that I recovered after the setback.
+But I was fortunate to have a lot of support from my family and friends which meant I recovered well after the setback.

 I lead a privileged life.
-I’m white, middle class, and educated and I’m not affected by the systemic discrimination and health inequalities that affect so many people in today’s world.
+I’m white, middle class and educated and I am not affected by the systemic discrimination and health inequalities that affect so many people in today’s world.
 Some difficult things have happened this year that are not for public consumption on a blog.
 It hasn’t all been pretty walks in the country and lovely food.
 What I would say is to seize the day, to appreciate life and to experience joy in the every day, a sunset, a flower, the tide turning on a river.
-And to be grateful
+And to be grateful.

 And always to laugh.
 This was my husband when I asked him to bend down on the footpath across a field so I could take a photo of the barley and the sky.
-I’ve worked out that I’ve spent half my life following him up or down some path or other and now I will be able to do so for many years more.
+I’ve worked out that I’ve spent half my life following him up or down some path or other since I met him in my mountaineering club and now I will be able to do so for many years more.